cypress-io/cypress-documentation/source/guides/references/known-issues.md

 **Workaround**

 Sit tight, {% issue 95 'comment on the issue' %} so we know you care about this support, and be patient.

+## Docker

+If you are running long runs on Docker, you need to set the `ipc` to `host` mode. {% issue 350 'This issue' %} describes exactly what to do.